samjaninf/OFN-User-Guide---Master/permissions-in-multi-enterprise-order-cycles.md

 To do this the distributor must be:

-1. valid \(have verified their confirmation email, as this is where order confirmations will be sent from and to\). \(a warning message will show if this condition is not met\)
+1. Valid \(have verified their confirmation email\).
+Note: a warning message will show if this condition is not met.
-2. be a hub \(type ‘any’\)
+2. Have selected the Hub Shop [package type](/package-types.md).
-3. have granted the coordinator P-OC
+3. Have granted the coordinator P-OC \([see here](/enterprise-to-enterprise-permissions-e2es.md)\)
-4. have at least one active shipping and payment method. \(a warning message will show if this condition is not met\)
+4. Have at least one active shipping and payment method. \(a warning message will show if this condition is not met\)

-5. The coordinator can select products for distributor to distribute.
+5. The coordinator can select products for each distributor to distribute.
 For a distributor to distribute the products of an incoming supplier, the supplier must have granted the distributing enterprise P-OC.

 6. The coordinator can apply enterprise fees to an incoming supplier.